DeeDowns/backend/README.md

 ## **User Recipes**
- > any endpoint beginning with `/recipes/user-recipes`:
+ > any endpoint beginning with `/recipes/user-recipes` means that the user currently logged in:
- >  * a user will only be able to view, post, edit, and delete their own recipes
+ >  * will only be able to view, post, edit, and delete their own recipes
  >  * will not be able to manipulate other user's recipes

 ### /recipes/user-recipes